Fiona-600/Programming-for-Data-Analytics-2020-Project/README.md

 *Source: https://i1.wp.com/puppytoob.com/wp-content/uploads/2017/07/Pet-Shelters.jpg?w=600&ssl=1*

-**Preliminary Findings & Interpretation of the Data Set**

 **Qualities and attributes of the dataset**

-The dataset contains 200 animals (rows), and 5 variables (columns) named; Duration (Days), Age_Yrs, Gender, Pedigree and Size, and species
+The dataset contains 200 samples (rows), and 5 variables (columns) named; Duration (Days), Age_Yrs, Gender, Pedigree and Size, and species

 For each sample, five features/variables were measured i.e.

   -	Duration (Days): Number of days a dog stays in the shelter from entry to adoption, foster or euthenasia
   -	Age_Yrs: Age in years rounded to nearest year
-  -	Gender: Sex of the amimal (male or female)
+  -	Gender: Sex of the animal (male or female)
-  -	Pedigree: Pedigree of the amimal (purebred or crossbreed)
+  -	Pedigree: Pedigree of the animal (purebred or crossbreed)
-  - Size: Size of the amimal (small, medium or large)
+  - Size: Size of the animal (small, medium or large)

 **Detailed Analysis - Initial Findings**